ziaahsan/template-builder/README.md

-## Installtion and Usage
+## Installation and Usage

 Clone and place this repo inside a server directory since there is an auto saving process.
-Otherwise feel free to use this as an add-on to GrapeJS & UIKit
+Otherwise feel free to use this as an add-on to GrapesJS & UIKit

 ```bash
 # Simply Clone this repository